 We tend to live our lives based on what we believe about ourselves, our world, our capabilities and our limits.
 Where do those beliefs come from?
-More often than not they come from what other people have told us; history, science, religion, culture, family.
-What if they’re wrong?
+More often than not they come from what other people have told us, history, science, religion, culture, family.
+What if they’re wrong? – Gregg Braden

 Growing up in my family we were assigned these roles.
 I was the smart one.
 My younger sister was the pretty one.
 The Twins were just the twins – mirror images in looks but opposites in actions.
 My fourth sister was blond and so different.
 My youngest sister was the pest, and my baby brother was the spoiled boy.
-I went through most of my life believing that I couldn’t be both pretty and smart – it was a choice, so because I was smart according to everyone, I couldn’t be pretty.
+I went through most of my life believing that I couldn’t be both pretty and smart – it was one or the other, so because I was smart according to everyone else, I couldn’t possibly be pretty too.

 What we are told as children, from our parents, our teachers, our friends and relatives – what the expectations are for our behavior – subconsciously they motivate us to make them true.
 Whatever negative beliefs you have about you, you filter through life’s experiences to make them come true for you.
 You get what you expect.

 The mind and the body are like parallel universes.
-Anything that happens in the mental universe must leave tracks in the physical one.
+Anything that happens in the mental universe must leave tracks in the physical one – Deepak Chopra

 The great news is that once you recognize what these unconscious beliefs are, you can change them.
 This morning I had to wait for the Microsoft upgrades to finish before I could finish this post.
 Every month or so, your computer gets program upgrades.
-In this same way, we have the ability to give ourselves program upgrades.
-We can change our reality by changing our beliefs.
-By having new expectations.
+In this same way, you have the ability to give yourself a program upgrade.
+You can change your reality by changing your beliefs.
+By creating new expectations.

 It is amazing how everything changes when you do this.
 It is like the hose was turned on full blast, but because you had a kink in the hose, you were only getting a drop or two at a time.
 Releasing the false belief, unkinks the hose, and your life rushes forward in the direction you were trying to go.
 That boulder you were pushing uphill turns into a sled sliding down the hill at top speed.